-355. CATHOLICISM IN THE POLITICAL DEVELOPMENT OF LATIN AMERICA 3 cr.
-Catholic tradition in Latin America and its role in the development of political institutions, policies, and economic practices in the region.
-Includes a historical overview of Latin America and the interactions of Catholicism with political traditions important in Latin American political development.
+355. CATHOLICISM, IDENTITY, AND DEVELOPMENT IN LATIN AMERICA 3 cr.
+Examines various identities including national, religious, indigenous, “ladino,” and others as groups have mobilized in response to political and economic change.
+Includes a historical overview of Latin America and gives particular emphasis to the interactions of Catholicism with other traditions important in Latin American political development.

 356. POLITICAL TRANSFORMATION: CASE STUDIES FROM LATIN AMERICA 3 cr.
-An intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.
+Prerequisite: PO 102.
+Intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.

 390. INTERNSHIP 1-6 cr.
 Internship in government and political organizations.
 Internship prerequisites to be arranged with intern advisor.
 (Only 3 credits may count toward political science major or minor).

 395. SPECIAL TOPICS IN UNITED STATES POLITICS 3 cr.
 Topic listed in the semester schedule.
 Students may register for more than one 395 course on advice of academic advisor.

 396. SPECIAL TOPICS IN COMPARATIVE POLITICS 3 cr.
-Course topic will be listed in the semester schedule.
-Students may register for more than one 396 course with the advice of their academic advisor.
+Topic listed in the semester schedule.
+Students may register for more than one 395 course on advice of academic advisor.

 397. SPECIAL TOPICS IN INTERNATIONAL RELATIONS 3 cr.
 Topic listed in the semester schedule.
 Students may register for more than one 395 course on advice of academic advisor.

 398. SPECIAL TOPICS IN POLITICAL THOUGHT 3 cr.
-Course topic will be listed in the semester schedule.
-Students may register for more than one 398 course with the advice of their academic advisor.
+Topic listed in the semester schedule.
+Students may register for more than one 395 course on advice of academic advisor.

 399. INDEPENDENT STUDY 1-3 cr.
 Prerequisite: permission of chair.
 Directed reading or individual research.